What you should know about Chris Edgerton

 I got into Harrow Art College, received my degree in fashion and moved to Milan.
 After a couple of jobs, I became the head designer at Clara Antonini, a small Italian design house.
 I then returned to Britain where I did the London Designer shows under my own name, until I realized I had no interest in business, sales or money.
 After working a series of odd jobs, one day my Mother, who was a Midwife, said to me, “you would make a good nurse”.
 She was generally always right, so shortly thereafter I found myself applying to nursing school in my 30’s.
 I loved nursing and I was good at it.

 To be honest, I would probably still be nursing had I not met my wife Deirdre in 2000.
 When we met, she thought she was going to make money selling sandwiches.
 I thought she was crazy but her enthusiasm and passion for the Subway brand and for life was contagious, and I bought into the dream lock, stop and barrel.
 We married in 2001, and I put nursing on the back burner to help build the business.
-Together we have worked hard, with the efforts of some other great people, to build a successful business and one of which we are both very proud.
+Together we have worked hard, along with the efforts of some other great people, to build a successful business and one of which we are both very proud.

 I was diagnosed with a lymphoma called Waldenstrom’s Macroglobulinemia (WM) in the summer of 2017.
 On the negative side, WM is a very rare blood cancer, one that receives very little research funding, and one that currently has no cure.
 On the positive side, WM can progress slowly, and treatments are improving all the time.
 I am feeling great, with only minor side effects from WM.
 I feel extremely fortunate to have access to world class medical care from the team at the Mayo Clinic Jacksonville, and hope to be around for many more decades!

-I don’t think it would accurate to say that the WM diagnosis has not impacted me and my family.
+I don’t think it would be accurate to say that the WM diagnosis has not impacted me and my family.
 It’s hard not to be impacted by a diagnosis for a rare and currently incurable disease.
 What I can say, however, is that WM has not changed my approach to life and living.
 I’ve always tried to focus on today, and not worry about the past or the future.
 I have always valued family, and am fortunate to see and spend time with my brother, Deirdre’s Mom, brother and sisters, and our nieces and nephews.
 I am surrounded by people who love me, and whom I love, and who will be rooting me to Boston every inch of the way.
 Life really can’t get much better, despite the WM.

 The WM diagnosis did motivate me to improve my fitness, which in turn led me to sign up to cycle about 3500 miles across America, from Los Angeles to Boston.
 When faced with a similar diagnosis, most people would have shared my goal of getting fit.
 However, very few, if any, would have been crazy enough to commit to a coast to coast cycle ride.
 I did, and will set off on 13th May 2018 from Manhattan Beach in California headed to Boston, MA for what is sure to be a memorable adventure seeing the country at 15 miles an hour.